We believe in what we do. So, it’s no surprise that many of our staff and board have a personal connection to our mission.

 Related PagesAwards Directory

-After attending Orientation/Class #1 at New York Foundling, you may continue the remaining classes – in any order – at a location of your choice.
+After attending Orientation/Class #1 in Bay Shore-Long Island, you may continue the remaining classes – in any order – at a location of your choice.
 Sign up hereRead More »

 Why Families for Teens? »

 What is Adoption? »